Information about the responsible meter operator

 - Provision of current and voltage transformers

 - Timer/pager for modern metering devices.

-The fees for the operation of modern metering devices and for the additional services offered are listed in the price sheet published on the Stromnetz Berlin GmbH website.
+The fees for the operation of modern metering devices, intelligent measuring systems and for the additional services offered are listed in the price sheet published on the Stromnetz Berlin GmbH website at responsible meter operator.

 According to § 37 Abs.
 2 MsbG we point out that the metering operation according to § 5 MsbG can be carried out by a third party at the request of the affected connection user instead of the responsible meter operator, if by this a perfect metering operation within the meaning of § 3 Abs.
 2 MsbG is guaranteed.

 From 1 January 2021, according to § 6 MsbG, the customer can instead of the connection user select a metering operator if he offers to equip all metering points of the property for electricity with intelligent measuring systems, in addition to the metering operation of the division electricity at least one additional metering operation to bundle gas, district heating or heating heat via the smart meter gateway and to carry out the bundled metering operation for each affected connection user of the property without additional costs in comparison to the sum of the costs for the previous separate metering operation.